mbarish-me/es6-expressjs-api-jwt-dynamodb/README.md

-# Boiler plate for Rest API using Expressjs-DynamoDB-JWTTokens
+# Boiler plate for Rest API using Node-Expressjs-DynamoDB-JWTTokens